shuixi2013/infectbin/README.md

 infectbin
 =========

-Infectbin is a tool created for the purpose of study that allows us to change instructions in a ELF file.
+Infectbin is a tool that allows changing the instructions in a ELF file.

 You can modify a runtime process, with some caveats:
 - you must have permission.
 In general, the process should be yours.